-As of December 31, 2018, the City reported \$64,485,809 of funds held with the Washington State Treasurer's Local Government Investment Pool (LGIP).
+As of December 31, 2020, the City reported \$74,811,035 of funds held with the Washington State Treasurer's Local Government Investment Pool (LGIP).

-The City participates in the LGIP, is comparable to a 2a7-like pool, as defined by GASB 31.
+The City participates in the LGIP, an unrated investment pool, authorized by Chapter 294, Laws of 1986.
 The LGIP manages a portfolio of securities that meet the maturity, quality, diversification, liquidity, and market value calculation requirements set forth by the Governmental Standards Accounting Board (GASB) for external investment pools that elect to measure, for financial reporting purposes, investments at amortized cost.
 These funds are limited to high quality obligations, with regulated maximum and average maturities to minimize both market and credit risk.
 Investments are reported on a trade date basis in accordance with generally accepted accounting principles (GAAP).

 The LGIP transacts with participants at a stable net asset value of per share of \$1.00, the same method used for reporting.
-Participants may contribute or withdraw funds on a daily basis.
+Participants may contribute or withdraw funds daily.
 Participants must inform the Office of the State Treasurer (OST) of any transaction amounts exceeding one million dollars no later than 9 a.m. on the same day of the transaction.
 Transactions for one million dollars or less can be requested at any time prior to 10 a.m. at the sole discretion of the OST.
 All pool participants are required to file with the State Treasurer documentation containing the names and titles of the officials authorized to transact with the pool.
 The LGIP does not impose liquidity fees or redemption gates on participant withdrawals.